Geocoding with Builder using Country Names and IP Addresses

 the_geomcolumn indicates that point geometries have been created for your values.

 Download the final .carto file, packaged from the “Download resources” of this guide, to view how missing geometries was transformed into countries and IP Addresses.
-The final map also includes an additional Filter by layer analysis to filer the blocked IP Addresses by country and also includes some widgets.
+The final map also includes an additional Link Second Layer analysis to filter the blocked IP Addresses by country and also includes some widgets.

 Geocoder Functions with the API

 If you are a developer and have access to the CARTO Engine’s to manage your data, view the Country Geocoder Functions and the IP Addresses Geocoder Functions that can be applied with the Data Services API.